When diagnosed with heart failure, Rob Obey learned several coping strategies. Here's how he uses them during difficult times.

-It’s hard to believe we were locked in our homes for over a year.
+When I talk about the "difficult times" in the article's title, I mainly refer to the COVID-19 pandemic in 2020.
+It's hard to believe that we were locked in our homes for over a year!

-It may sound odd, but the lockdowns weren’t that much of a shock to me, and I have heart failure to thank for that!
+In fact – and this may sound odd – the pandemic’s lockdowns weren’t that much of a shock to my system.
+I think I have heart failure to “thank” for that!

 I’ve worked from home for seven years.
-I was forced to give up my career when my wife, Bridget, became seriously ill, so I’d already made the transition.
-I’m used to not going to the office, communicating via video call, and working in my pajamas.
+I had to give up my career when my wife, Bridget, became seriously ill.
+So, I was already used to not going into the office, communicating via video call, and working in my pajamas.

-Over the last four years, heart failure and chronic illness have meant we’ve navigated life much like one would during a lockdown.
-You could say we had a trial run for the pandemic.
+Over the last six years, heart failure and chronic illness have meant we’ve navigated life much like one would during a lockdown.
+You could say we had a trial run for the pandemic in 2020.

 I knew I was ill.
 I even knew that heart failure, chronic kidney disease, and asthma were not the ideal conditions to have with this virus.